 Understanding basic blackjack strategy and casino blackjack rules are imperative to playing the game successfully.
 Our basic strategy breakdown will feature examples that cover each of the following blackjack actions:

 Basic strategy cannot be learned without a Blackjack Strategy Chart.
-The Blackjack chart represents computerized results of the most favorable mathematical way to play each individual hand of blackjack, thus helping players decide what move to make next in every situation.
+The blackjack chart represents computerized results of the most favorable mathematical way to play each individual hand of online blackjack, thus helping players decide what move to make next in every situation.

-Because only one of the dealer’s two cards is face-up, that’s all we have to rely on when playing blackjack.
-The chart key details which action to take in with every combination of your hand and the dealer’s up card and is meant to cover minor variations in house rules.
+Because only one of the dealer's two cards is face-up, that's all we have to rely on when you play online blackjack.
+The chart key details which action to take in with every combination of your hand and the dealer's up card and is meant to cover minor variations in house rules.

 Charts do vary slightly depending on the rules of the blackjack game being played.
 The rules for the dealer can dictate the decision-making process, so it's important to know whether they are bound to hit or stay on 17.
 If the dealer hits on 17, it's an H17 game, while standing on 17 makes it an S17 game.
 The above chart can be applied to an S17 game with four-to-eight decks of cards in a shoe.